-ECTS Credits Hours per week 5 Term Instruction language Winter term de
+ECTS Credits 5 Hours per week 5 Term Instruction language Winter term de

 The assessment consists of an 1h written exam following §4, Abs.
 2, 1 of the examination regulation.
+Students can be awarded a bonus on their final grade if they successfully complete special assignments.